Ringsted Municipality

-Ringsted Municipality is a municipality (Danish, kommune) in Region Sjælland on the island of Zealand (Sjælland) in east Denmark.
-The municipality covers an area of 295 km2, and has a total population of 35,141 (2022).
+Ringsted Municipality (Ringsted Kommune) is a kommune in the Region Sjælland on the island of Zealand in east Denmark.
+The municipality covers an area of 295 km2, and has a total population of 36,286 (2025).
 Its mayor is Henrik Hvidesten, a member of Venstre.

 The main town and the site of its municipal council is the city of Ringsted.

 Ringsted municipality was not merged with other municipalities on 1 January 2007, during the nationwide Kommunalreformen ("The Municipal Reform" of 2007).

 Urban areas

 The ten largest urban areas in the municipality are: